PrincetonUniversity/multi_gpu_training/04_tensorflow/README.md

 <img src="speedup_vs_gpus.png" alt="speed-up" width="700"/>

+We see that linear scaling is not observed.
+That is, the training time when using 2 GPUs is not 1/2 of the training time when using one.
+To improve on this one would profile the script and identify the performance bottleneck.
+Some of the training images are 500 pixels wide.
+It could be that the preprocessing step is the slowest.
+One way to deal with this would be to preprocess the images before launching the TensorFlow script.

 All runs were done on adroit-h11g1 while making certain that no other jobs were running on the node:

 ```